British Red Cross: Health and care abroad

 The British Red Cross works closely with other Red Cross and Red Crescent Societies to improve the health and care situation of vulnerable communities abroad.

 The British Red Cross has been supporting HIV work internationally since the mid-1980s, for example in China, South Africa and Ethiopia.
 The charity helps combat Tuberculosis in Turkmenistan, Kyrgyzstan and Russia, including supporting programmes involved in raising awareness and supporting those affected in their homes.
 Furthermore, it supports water and sanitation activities in Zambia, Zimbabwe, Mozambique, Uganda, Ethiopia, Rwanda and Cambodia, by providing safer drinking water and sanitation facilities and educating populations.

 The British Red Cross also supports programmes assisting healthcare in conflict areas, such as Iraq and Sudan.

 HIV awareness

 The British Red Cross supports the Red Cross and Red Crescent Movement's mission to fight the spread of HIV and AIDS worldwide.
 The society works with groups of young people to fight discrimination and stigma as well as reducing complacency about catching the disease.
 On World AIDS Day (1 December) 2007, the society launched an on-line campaign called "HIV: What's the story?" to target young people in the UK and overseas.
 The campaign also makes extensive use of social networking sites such as Facebook and Bebo.

+Youth Engagement

+British Red Cross won the Queen Elizabeth II Platinum Jubilee Award for Volunteering for their work to empower young people.